 Did You Know?

-More than four in ten Americans live where the air they breathe earned an F in “State of the Air” 2022.
+More than one in three Americans live where the air they breathe earned an F in “State of the Air” 2023.

-More than 137 million people live in counties that received an F for either ozone or particle pollution in “State of the Air” 2022.
+Nearly 120 million people live in counties that received an F for either ozone or particle pollution in “State of the Air” 2023.

-Close to 19.8 million people live in counties that got an F for all three air pollution measures in “State of the Air” 2022.
+More than 18 million people live in counties that got an F for all three air pollution measures in “State of the Air” 2023.

-Breathing ozone irritates the lungs, resulting in inflammation—as if there were a bad sunburn within the lungs.
+Breathing ozone irritates the lungs, resulting in inflammation—as if there were a bad sunburn in the lungs.

 Breathing in particle pollution can increase the risk of lung cancer.